The Tennessee Celebration of

 Join us for the Tennessee Celebration of International Human Rights Day!

 Tennesseans gather each year on December 10th to celebrate International Human Rights Day.
-This year will be quite different, as the event will be held virtually.
-During the event, leaders are acknowledged, and awards will go to human rights champions in these categories: Outstanding Service and Lifetime Achievement.
+This year, the event will be held virtually.
+During the event, leaders are acknowledged and awards will go to human rights champions in three categories: Rising Advocate, Outstanding Service and Lifetime Achievement.

 The Outstanding Service Award will go to Rev. Becca Stevens, who is founder and president of Thistle Farms and has served as the chaplain at St. Augustine Chapel for more than 20 years; and Dr. James Hildreth, the 12th president and chief executive officer of Meharry Medical College, the nation’s largest private, independent historically black academic health sciences center.